Lx-Bao/IFENet/README.md

-- If you have any questions, feel free to contact me via: `lxbao@hdu.edu.cn` or `zxforchid@outlook.com`.
+- If you have any questions, feel free to contact us via: `lxbao@hdu.edu.cn` or `zxforchid@outlook.com`.